-PortName: Edit the text to rename the port.Direction: indicates that the port is an input port.
+Name: Edit the text to rename the port.

-output port.
+Direction: indicates that the port is an input port. indicates that it's an output port.
 If the port is configurable, you can click the icons to change between input and output.
-Normal state: Click